 - Fat means flavor and will be more tender than a lean corned beef brisket

 - Don’t overcook your cabbage

 - Cutting it into 4 large chunks is best we think

 - Cook just enough to soften it but not so long it is limp

-- Like our slow cooker stuffed cabbage recipe.
+- One of our favorites is this slow cooker stuffed cabbage recipe.